Brown Environmental Leadership Lab (BELL): Rhode Island

 Be sure all of your forms and payment are completed by their assigned deadline:

-March 29: All medical forms and waivers due
+• Wednesday, April 9: All medical forms and waivers due and payment deadline

 Students registered after these deadlines are expected to complete form requirements and make payment within 48 hours of registration.

-There will be a mandatory online program orientation for you and your parents/guardians on Monday, April 8, 2024 at 8:00 p.m.
+As stated above under Important Dates, there will be a required online program orientation for you and your parent(s)/guardian(s) on Sunday, May 18 at 3 p.m.
 ET, so please plan accordingly to be able to attend.
-You will receive an email invitation to this information session that will include a link to register.
+Register here for this required session.
 To participate in this orientation, you will need access to a computer or smartphone (no webcam is necessary, but useful if you’d like to use it).

 Checklists